How to Value a Second Passport

 When access is your primary criteria, you’ll want to buy the best passport you can afford.
 Here are my top picks and their respective price points.

 If you’re not a Saudi prince or Russian oligarch, then you might lower your sites to the Caribbean.
-Most of these passports give you visa free access to the European Union and make it easier access the United States.
+Most of these passports give you visa-free access to the European Union and make it easier to access the United States.

 In my opinion, the best value in the Caribbean is a second passport from Dominica.
-For “only“ $140,000 all-in for a single applicant, you get visa free access to the E.U. and 119 countries in total.
+Starting at “only“ $100,000 all-in for a single applicant, you get visa-free access to the E.U. and 140 countries in total.

-For me, Dominica compares favorably to St. Kitts at 132 countries and a purchase price of $250,000 + $70,000 in fees.
-I don’t see much value in the 13 additional countries for St. Kitts, especially since they lost Canada a couple years back.
+For me, Dominica compares favourably to St. Kitts at 156 countries and a purchase price of $250,000 + $70,000 in fees.
+I don’t see much value in the 13 additional countries for St. Kitts, especially since they lost Canada a few years back.

 Your principal will be returned at the end of the term.
-Depending on how you value the opportunity cost of tying up $500,000+ for 5 years, St. Lucia might pencil out as a better deal for you than Dominica.
+Depending on how you value the opportunity cost of tying up $250,000+ for 5 years, St. Lucia , with it’s half price sale, is a great deal for a 2nd passport.

 The lowest cost second passport is from the Dominican Republic.
-A single applicant can buy one for about $35,000 and will receive your passport in about 9 months.
+As time and cost vary from year to year, please reach out to us here to obtain current prices.
 The government is also planning to roll out investment options in the coming months, which should be at much lower price points than their competitors.

-A passport from the DR gives you visa free travel to only 54 countries.
+A passport from the DR gives you visa-free travel to only 65 countries.
 But, it will get you out of the U.S. should something go wrong, and into places like Colombia, Ecuador, Israel, Japan, South Korea, and Malaysia.

 The bottom line on how to value a second passport is this: Identify your need, then decide how much to invest in the hedge or how much you can afford to upgrade your travel options.